-I am a therapist inspired and energised by the connections between wellbeing and creativity, whether it is the sheer joy of making, the deep satisfaction of creative expression, or the transformational possibilities of the imagination.
+I am a therapist, artist, and writer, inspired and energised by the connections between wellbeing and creativity, whether it is the sheer joy of making, the deep satisfaction of creative expression, or the transformational possibilities of working with images.

-For as long as I can remember, writing, making, drawing and painting have not only brought me great pleasure but have been ways to take care of myself, and this has grown into ongoing learning about how and why creativity can increase our wellbeing, and about its place within therapy.
+For as long as I can remember, writing, making, drawing and painting have not only brought me great pleasure but have been ways to connect with the world inside me and around me, and this has grown into ongoing learning about creativity and wellbeing.

 Skytree is where I bring together the strands of my work as they continue to develop and merge.
-The name ‘Skytree’ is a reflection of the balance between form and space.
-The image of tree-shapes and sky-spaces defining each other reminds me that the space around things is just as important as what it surrounds; often more important, and that spaces are rarely empty.
-This informs everything I do; therapy, workshops, and my own practices.
+The name ‘Skytree’ is a reflection of the subtle relationships between what takes our attention, and the spaces in between, which are never empty but full of our untapped resources.
+There is always more than what is apparent, and this informs everything I do; therapy, workshops, and my own creative and wellbeing practices.

-I am influenced by ancient wisdom and cutting-edge approaches.
+I am influenced by ancient wisdom, cutting-edge approaches, and my connection with nature.
 I believe that we naturally know how to live well, and feel well, and do well, but also sometimes need guidance to put us back in touch with this knowing.
 I am grateful to my own teachers and mentors as I continue to learn and share what I can as I go.
 I hope you will find something here to help or inspire you.